Originally published: August 8, 2018.

 I think one of the worst parts about working with a “legacy” codebase is often times the tooling.
-For years any .NET project had a tight ball-and-chain relationship with Visual Studio, SSMS, and many other multi-gigabyte Microsoft tooling dependencies.
+For years any .NET project had a tight ball-and-chain relationship with Visual Studio, SSMS, and many other multi-gigabyte Microsoft GUIs.

 Wanting to modernize, Microsoft open-sourced a new light-weight cross-platform version of .NET called dotnet core.
 In tandem they have also released a fantastic minimal editor called Visual Studio Code, or VS Code for short.